Whistleblowers should be protected, not punished!

 Tell me more about war crimes whistleblower David McBride.

-In May 2024, David McBride was sentenced to more than five years in jail for leaking documents to journalists that formed the basis of “The Afghan Files”, a 2017 ABC exposé.
-It revealed allegations of misconduct by Australian special forces in Afghanistan, including possible unlawful killings.
-McBride had earlier spoken up internally and to oversight bodies.
+In May 2024, David McBride was sentenced to more than five years in jail for leaking documents to the ABC that revealed allegations of misconduct by Australian special forces in Afghanistan, including possible unlawful killings and war crimes.
+McBride had earlier spoken up internally and to oversight bodies, to no avail.

 Tell me more about tax office whistleblower Richard Boyle.